GlyndenOpSec/AI-Prompts/Zork-Game-Prompt.md

 > "You are standing at the end of a road before a small brick building.
 > Around you is a forest.
 A small stream flows out of the building and down a gully."

-Then list the valid commands:
+Then list the valid commands for this starting location:

 **Valid commands:**
 *enter building* | *go north* | *go south* | *look around* | *take lamp* | *inventory* | *help*